On Avery Island: Retrospective commentary

 Since its release, On Avery Island continued to receive positive reviews.
 Jason Ankeny of AllMusic described On Avery Island as "a fuzzy masterpiece of experimental lo-fi recording."
 The Rolling Stone Album Guide noted that despite the production limitations and underdeveloped lyrics, the album succeeds in blending multiple genres into a unique sound.
 Sasha Geffen of Pitchfork highlighted the songs "You've Passed" and "Gardenhead / Leave Me Alone" as some of the best songs in Neutral Milk Hotel's discography, and wrote: "The abrupt transitions between perfect pop melodies and gaseous balls of noise lend the album a certain wildfire charm."

-Many critics have compared On Avery Island to Neutral Milk Hotel's second album In the Aeroplane Over the Sea.
-The Guardian's Michael Hann felt On Avery Island was the weaker of the two albums, and wrote: "You can hear Mangum groping towards the realisation of his vision on the likes of "Song Against Sex" or "A Baby for Pree," but never quite finding it."
+Retrospective reviews often compare On Avery Island to Neutral Milk Hotel's second album In the Aeroplane Over the Sea.
+The Guardian's Michael Hann felt On Avery Island was the weaker of the two albums, and wrote: "You can hear Mangum groping towards the realisation of his vision on the likes of 'Song Against Sex' or 'A Baby for Pree,' but never quite finding it."
 Chris Morgan of Uproxx echoed this remark, and noted that On Avery Island is quieter and less ambitious than its successor.
 Some critics believe On Avery Island's cacophonous sound and abstract lyrics served as a blueprint for In the Aeroplane Over the Sea.
 Geffen wrote: "[On Avery Island] offers a glimpse of a pivotal songwriter in transition, moving from making shoddy cassettes for his friends to making art rock that spoke to untold thousands of lonely teens listening to pilfered mp3s late into the night."

+In 1998, Neutral Milk Hotel disbanded, and Mangum disappeared from the public eye.
+Fans were not told why the band disbanded, and the subsequent speculation from online discussions significantly raised their profile.
+Neutral Milk Hotel and, in particular, In the Aeroplane Over the Sea gained a cult following and converted Mangum into a larger-than-life figure.
+Some journalists have commented that due to the popularity of In the Aeroplane Over the Sea, other recordings from Neutral Milk Hotel, such as On Avery Island, are often overlooked.
+Morgan highlighted the discrepancy between the two albums by comparing their Wikipedia articles from 2016.
+Morgan noted that In the Aeroplane Over the Sea's article was deemed important enough to include a section titled "Legacy", whereas the entire On Avery Island article merely consisted of a few sentences.